yeeeee1015/cse15l-lab-reports/lab4.md

 Exact keys I pressed: ```git clone <ctrl v>```

-The url ```https://github.com/yeeeee1015/lab7``` was copied, so I used control v, the paste command, to quickly get it typed.
+The url ```git@github.com:yeeeee1015/lab7.git``` was copied, so I used control v, the paste command, to quickly get it typed.

-The rest of the command clones the url, which is the forked lab7 repository.
+The rest of the command clones the url, which is the forked lab7 repository, with the password protected ssh key.
 ## Step 6:

 ### Run the tests to demonstrate they fail